 Please note that the Joint Commission may update these lists of medications up to two times per year to ensure that they are in line with current clinical guidelines.
-Refer back to these lists quarterly for the most up-to-date specifications.
+Refer back to these lists on a quarterly basis for the most up-to-date specifications.